GregK10/722Workshop_Velvet.SPAdes_YY.MY.GK/3_Velvet.md

 ##### ```-exp_cov auto``` is the expected coveregae (**EDIT**)

 ## Velvetoptimiser workshop
 Now we want to optimize our velvet runs using Velvetoptimiser.
-It searches a supplied hash value range (k-mer size) for the optimum size, estimates the expected coverage and then searches for the optimum coverage cutoff.
+It goes through a range of hash values (k-mer size) for the optimum k-mer size, estimates the expected coverage and then searches for the optimum coverage cutoff.
 It does this by performing many runs of Velvet.

-#### But first we need to merge the two fastq files together as velvetoptimizer will only takes this single merged file as input
+#### But first we need to merge the two fastq files together as Velvetoptimizer will only takes this single merged file as input
 We want each read is paired with the one directly above or the one directly below

 To merge the two fastq files together, we will use the ```shufflereads_fastq.pl```, a command that is included with Velvet